eventualbuddha/rollup-plugin-stub/README.md

 export const SEP = '/';
 ```

-You'll be able to stub any exports from that module, like so:
+You'll be able to stub any named exports from that module, like so:

 ```js
 // main.js